-ED 376 CURRICULUM AND METHODS IN TEACHING SCIENCE-SECONDARY/MIDDLE combines current research on learning theory with principles and specific methods of teaching science in the middle and secondary schools, including instruction in the use of audio-visuals.
+ED 376 CURRICULUM AND METHODS IN TEACHING SCIENCE-SECONDARY/MIDDLE combines current research on learning theory with principles and specific methods of teaching science in the middle and secondary schools.
 Prerequisites: Upper Division Status or consent of instructor and ED 370 or ED 370 concurrent.
 3 credits.